 The decision to master your own music isn’t an easy one.
 Therefore, do not make it more complex by combining mixing and mastering as a single process.
 Both phases of production require a different approach; one goes for each reductive detail in the track, the other takes a more holistic approach to make the music more enjoyable for the end-user.
 To create a proper distinction between mixing and mastering, you can explore the in-depth audio mixing published on the blog.

 Mastering is an intricate process, and attempting it yourself is impossible without making some mistakes along the way.
 While you explore the common mastering mistakes that serve as a pitfall in your final release, you must understand the different nuances and history of mastering to understand its integrity and importance in the music production process.
+Additional production advice can be found at music production tips for beginners.

 In a nutshell, mastering your own music is possible, but it needs razor-sharp focus at the musician’s end.
 Whenever you opt for mastering your music, make sure to remain objective and steer away from the common mistakes addressed in this article.